What is it?

 How do I know?

-Some common signs of ASD are also signs of different mental illness.
+Some common signs of ASD are also signs of different mental illnesses.
 This can be confusing.
 It’s always a good idea to talk to your doctor if you are concerned about your child or if you notice a change in the way your child acts or feels.
 This is especially true if the new behaviours haven’t gotten any better under your child’s current ASD treatment program.
 Your doctor may also want to see if there is a medical problem related to the behaviours.
 For example, behaviour such as “head banging” in a child with ASD who is non-verbal might be related to pain (ear infection, dental pain).

 Here are some of the mental illnesses that are more common to individuals with ASD.